m-a-h-e/m-a-h-e.github.io/sarsa_algorithm.md

 - model free algorithm
 - similar to Q learning algorithm, but samples reward based on policy and adds policy related Q value of new state
-- SARSA algorithms are called on-policy, because the experiance used for learning is aquired following the current policy
+- SARSA algorithms are called on-policy, because the experience used for learning is acquired following the current policy

 ## SARSA Example Implementation